Why should I breastfeed?

 Where can I get help with breastfeeding?

-Breastfeeding support services should be available at the hospital where your baby was born.
+Breastfeeding support services should be available at the hospital where your baby was born, or at your local WIC office.

 You can also call: